Property Damage After a NC Accident

 What is a diminished value claim in NC?

 A diminished value claim compensates you for the reduction in your vehicle's market value after it has been repaired from accident damage.
 Even after a perfect repair, a car with an accident history is worth less than an identical car with no accident history.
 North Carolina recognizes diminished value claims, and you can pursue this against the at-fault driver's insurance.
+Be aware that the 17c formula used by many insurers often undervalues the loss -- an independent appraisal typically produces a more accurate and higher result.

 Am I entitled to a rental car after an accident in NC?